top of page

 10 Tips for Talking to Professors about Your College Accommodations

 Communicating with your professors is an essential part of implementing and managing your accommodations in college.
-It can seem overwhelming and hard to approach as an entering freshman in college, but, it is well worth your effort!
+It can seem overwhelming and hard to approach as an entering freshman in college, but it is well worth your effort!
 See below for some tips on how to approach your professors and get the accommodations you need and deserve.

 As a college student with learning differences it is your responsibility to register with your college’s disability office in order to apply for accommodations.
 Once accommodations are approved, schools implement different routines for how this is communicated to individual professors.
-Regardless of the routines for informing professors about your accommodations, it is always a good idea for to contact each professor and speak about your needs directly, to make sure that everyone is on the same page and have a mutual understanding of how things will work.
+Regardless of the routines for informing professors about your accommodations, it is always a good idea to contact each professor and speak about your needs directly, to make sure that everyone is on the same page and has a mutual understanding of how things will work.

 It is not easy to advocate for yourself, particularly if you struggle to express yourself or are uncomfortable with verbal communication, but studies have consistently shown that successful students are those who can communicate effectively about their own learning needs, so here are some tips!